 - Use strong passwords, do not keep any electronic records of them and change them regularly.

 - Enable regular software updates and avoid clicking any risky download risks.

 - Keep sensitive data stored separate from regular data.

 - Stay updated on the latest trends in cyber security and offer regular training to your employees on everything from backing up data to dealing with unsolicited email.

 - Practice good mobile device management and invest in mobile security like SSL cryptography, end-to-end encryption, anti-malware software, etc.

 - Test Constantly

 Testing is the only way to make sure that your data security measures are full proof.
 Conduct regular vulnerability scans and evaluations to find weaknesses in your security system.
-You can hire a third party data security company or a seasoned, trustworthy hacker test your own security structure.
+You can hire a third party data security company or a seasoned, trustworthy certified ethical hacker test your own security structure.
 If you can get illegitimate access to your secured data, so can criminals.

 - Resilience – Plan for a Security Breach